 If you happen to be following the Weight Watchers WW plan, you’ll find a link to the WW Points on the recipe card below.

 - 2 tablespoons packed dark brown sugar

 - 2 tablespoons rice vinegar

-- 1 1/4 pounds pork tenderloin, trimmed of all visible fat and silverskin
+- 1¼ pounds pork tenderloin, fat trimmed and silverskin removed

-- Combine all marinade ingredients in a small bowl, stirring until sugar dissolves.
+- Combine all of the marinade ingredients in a small bowl, stirring until sugar dissolves.

 - Put teriyaki marinade and pork in a sealable plastic zip bag.
 Seal the bag and marinate the pork in the refrigerator, turning once, for at least 30 minutes or up to 4 hours.

 - Preheat the broiler.
 Remove the pork from the marinade and discard the marinade.
-Place pork on roasting pan and broil until an instant-read meat thermometer inserted into the thickest part registers 155 degrees F., about 15 minutes, turning once.
+Place pork on roasting pan and broil until an instant-read meat thermometer inserted into the thickest part registers 145℉, about 15 minutes, turning once.
 Let rest for 10 minutes before slicing.
 Alternately, you can roast it in the oven.
 Bake for 20 minutes in 400℉ oven.

-- If you are preparing this recipe as GLUTEN FREE, just be sure to use a brand of soy sauce that is designated as GF.
+- If you are preparing this recipe as GLUTEN FREE, just be sure to use a brand of soy sauce that is known to be GF.